Metrological detection of entanglement generated by non-Gaussian operations: Ideal detection of non-Gaussian entanglement

 The shape of Figures \ref{F3b}a and \ref{F3b}b is explained in the same way as for displacement.

 Here again, we optimize the FI to see if it is possible to reach the bound $E=E_Q$.
-The same analysis as in the case of the phase-shift operator (by performing local rotations before the homodyne detection) is summarized in Appendix \ref{app:choice_quadra}.
-The same conclusion follows: the FI never reaches the QFI, and only a non-local rotation of -$\pi/4$ between modes $A$ and $B$ leads to a saturation of the QFI.
+The same analysis as in the case of the phase-shift operator (by performing local rotations before the homodyne detection) is summarized in the Supplemental Material.
+The same conclusion follows: the FI never reaches the QFI, and only a non-local rotation of -$\pi/4$ between modes $A$ and $B$ leads to a saturation of the QFI \DBR{from quadrature measurements}.